wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    Based on <a target="_blank" href="https://www.raspberrypi.org/documentation/installation/installing-images/mac.md">this</a>.

-   NOTE: Only one operating system can be loaded.
+   NOTE: Only one operating system can be loaded on the Pi.

 1. At <a target="_blank" href="https://www.raspberrypi.org/downloads/raspbian/">
    https://www.raspberrypi.org/downloads/raspbian</a>